When considering retirement planning, it’s important to find a strategy that best fits your life—for today and in tomorrow.

 - With a fixed interest rate, you know in advance how much your annuity will grow and how much income it will pay out.
 This predictability is particularly helpful for people with a conservative risk tolerance.

-once withdrawals begin .
+withdrawals begin .

 Here’s a look at the key differences between these two types of annuities in more detail.

 Fixed annuities have a guaranteed minimum interest rate so you will receive some interest each year.
-A fixed indexed annuity has an interest feature tied to a specified index, but subject to a cap.
+A fixed index annuity has an interest feature tied to a specified index, but subject to a cap.
 If the index has negative performance, you will receive no interest that year.

-Fixed indexed annuities have slightly more risk
+Fixed index annuities have slightly more risk

 Like a fixed annuity, fixed index annuities are not particularly liquid investments.
 If you need to withdraw funds earlier than the annuity’s specified time frame you may face surrender charges as high as 10%.

-Comparing fixed annuities & fixed indexed annuities
+Comparing fixed annuities & fixed index annuities

 | ||

-Provide a minimum guaranteed interest rate for the life of your annuity contract.
-It typically also has a current interest rate declared by the insurance company. | Interest, if any, is tied to a specified index, up to an annual cap.
-For example, a product could have an indexed account where interest is based on how the S&P 500® Index performs, subject to an annual cap. | |
+Provide a minimum guaranteed interest rate for the life of your annuity contract or for specified periods of time (MYGAs).
+It typically also has a current interest rate as declared by the insurance company. | Interest, if any, is tied to a specified index, up to an annual cap.
+For example, a product could have an index account where interest is based on how the S&P 500® Index performs, subject to an annual cap. | |

 Tax-deferred | Tax-deferred | |

-Low risk | Low risk for principal protection, but interest credited fluctuates and may be 0%. | |
+Lower risk | Lower risk for principal protection, but interest credited fluctuates and may even drop to 0%. | |

 No | Yes | |

 Value grows at a set interest rate.
-This protects against the risk of market losses.
-It also limits potential gains, even when the market is up. | Interest depends on index performance and can be both positively and negatively impacted. |
+This feature protects against the risk of market losses.
+However, it also limits potential gains, even when the market is up. | Interest earned is dependent upon index performance which can be both positively and negatively impacted. |

 Which annuity should you choose?